 Examples of 7 plastic

-Within the category of number 7 plastic, there are several subcategories of plastics, each with their own unique properties and characteristics.
+Within the category of number 7 plastic, there are several subcategories of plastics, each with its unique properties and characteristics.
 Some common types of number 7 plastic include:

 Acrylic